“When I grow up, I want to be a girl.”

 She also says parents may need to work on coming to terms with the fact that their child is looking and sounding different.
-“Make sure not to misgender them.”
-She adds.
+“Make sure not to misgender them,” she says.

-“Discuss it with your pediatrician or family medicine provider.”
-Says Imborek.
-“You want a referral to a pediatric endocrinologist who can discuss options of puberty blocking medications, usually around the age of 9-14.”
+“Discuss it with your pediatrician or family medicine provider,” says Imborek.
+“You want a referral to a pediatric endocrinologist who can discuss options of puberty-blocking medications, usually around the age of 9 to 14.”

-Some adults worry a child might believe they are transgender, then change their mind after taking the puberty blocking medications.
-There is a small number of children to whom this does happen, but the hormone shots are not permanent changes.
+Some adults worry a child might believe they are transgender, then change their mind after taking the puberty-blocking medications.
+Though this happens to a small number of children, the hormone shots do not create permanent changes.

 The puberty-blocking medications prevent the child from the traumatic experience of going through puberty as the gender with which they do not identify.
 Experts agree that kids who grow up in the gender with which they identify have fewer mental health challenges than those who grow up as the wrong gender.

 In the early stages of your child expressing their gender identity, parents may struggle with allowing them to express themselves.
-If your son starts painting his nails, you may worry they may be bullied because of it and want them to stop.
-“It is difficult to risk your child getting bullied.”
-Mowitz told me.
+If your son starts painting his nails, you may worry they may be bullied, and want them to stop.
+“It is difficult to risk your child getting bullied,” Mowitz says.
 “But it is more difficult for your child not to do it.”

-“I got teased in Kindergarten for having girly stuff.”
-Genevieve explained.
+“I got teased in kindergarten for having girly stuff,” Genevieve recalls.
 “I had a My Little Pony lunchbox and backpack.
-But I told a teacher and the girl was told to stop.”
+But I told a teacher, and the girl was told to stop.”

 Genevieve’s only worries right now, as a nine-year-old transgender girl, are that she can’t “make a baby,” and that when she gets to dating age, people might “freak.”

-But Genevieve also says she knows she has a good support system, and they will help her through it.
+But Genevieve also says she knows she has a good support system that will help her through it.